IBM/page-lab/README.md

 * This is Alpha software and needs some testing and automation.
 PR's are accepted!

-## Page Lab is an attempt at understanding web performace at scale
+## Page Lab is an attempt at understanding web performance at scale

 The goals here are 3-fold: